Uncover and solve the biggest problems with job searching to land more job interviews and offers.

-Today, more job seekers know they need to be organized in their job search and be better prepared for discussing specific topics related to their field of expertise.
+Today, more job seekers know they need to be organized in their job search and be better prepared to discuss specific topics related to their field of expertise.

-The bigger question lies in whether or not the applicant knows all the job search hurdles may affect them when looking for a job.
-There are plenty of unspoken job search-related issues that can pose a significant hurdle for those looking for employment opportunities.
+The bigger question lies in whether or not the applicant knows all the job search hurdles that may affect them when looking for a job.
+Many unspoken job search-related issues can pose a significant burden for those seeking employment.

 When they say “be on time,” be on time and do not arrive too early or too late.

-The above statement is a superficial example; there are far more fatal mistakes you can commit.
+The above statement is a simple example; you can commit far more fatal mistakes.
 All of these can result in not getting an offer.

 Polish Your Resume

 Conduct Company Research

-Before the interview day, conduct background research on the employment needs of the company.
+Before the interview day, conduct background research on the company’s employment needs.
 Jot down information to show employers you’re knowledgeable and prepared to answer questions with relevant and tailored responses.

-Above all else, the most significant error job seekers make is not sharing relevant work experience stories.
-More often than not, companies looking for employees require someone with enough experience needed to excel in the position.
+Above all else, job seekers’ most significant error is not sharing relevant work experience stories.
+More often than not, companies looking for employees require someone with enough experience to excel in the position.